 - Greetings

 Formal email greetings establish authority, respect hierarchy, and show seriousness.
-If power distance exists, always use the title.
+If power distance exists, always use the title to demonstrate proper respect for the recipient's position and expertise.

 Scenario B: Routine Professional Communication